fsist/safepickle/README.md

 - Also make sure user attribute names can't clash with our $special attributes
 - When Autogen (recursively) generates a pickler for the same type multiple times in the same call to Autogen, reuse the generated value
+- Find a way to get the declared default value without runtime reflection